ionStici/frontend/1-html/images.md

 The `src` attribute is used to reference an image resource.

-### alt

-- The `alt` attribute (alternative text) brings meaning to images.
-Define a short and concise description of the image.
+The `alt` attribute - a short and concise description of the image.
-- If the image is of SVG file type, include `role="img"`, which is necessary due to VoiceOver bugs.
-- When using images for iconography, convey the meaning of the icon.
-E.g. the magnifying glass icon's `alt` attribute is _search_.
-- If the image doesn't provide additional information and is purely decorative, the `alt` attribute should be an empty string and the `role` equal to `none`.

 <br>

-## figure
+## The figure element

 ```html
 <figure>